-Where possible, select a buoyant aid that can be easily grasped and is buoyant enough to support a person in difficulty.
+A buoyant aid can be thrown out to a person in difficulty to provide them with support until they can be brought to safety either by a wade rescue, an accompanied rescue or non-contact tow.
 Buoyant aids may include a lifejacket, rescue ring, rescue tube or kickboard.
-The aid should be thrown either underarm or overarm depending on the type of aid and the distance to be thrown.
+Depending on the type of aid and the distance, throw either underarm or overarm and attempt to land the aid within arm's reach.
 Environmental factors such as wind, currents and weight of the aid should be taken into consideration.
-Aim to throw the aid within arm's reach of the person in difficulty.
-Instruct the person to grasp the aid to their chest and kick to the point of safety.
-Assist the person out of the water.
+Instruct the person to hold the aid to their chest.